 The RoHS directive regulates the use of ten hazardous substances (lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE), bis(2-ethylhexyl) phthalate (DEHP), butyl benzyl phthalate (BBP), dibutyl phthalate (DBP) and diisobutyl phthalate (DIBP)).

+The RoHS directive under the Recast now includes a CE-marking directive.
+This means if an electrical/electronic product, device or equipment has the CE mark, it is also RoHS compliant.
 The impact of the RoHS directive can be seen around the world.
-Most product manufacturers, importers and exporters, as well as consumers, require the products they purchase to meet this directive or use an exemption that allows the product to be sold in the EU marketplace.
+Most product manufacturers, importers, and exporters, as well as consumers, require the products they purchase to meet this directive or use an exemption that allows the product to be sold in the EU marketplace.

 Will the products I buy from Edmund Optics comply with the RoHS Directive?

 YAs a manufacturer and supplier of a diverse range of products, Edmund Optics continuously reviews our product offering with product designers and suppliers to improve our product lines and meet RoHS requirements whenever possible.
 Due to the complex nature of optics, many optical components must include the use of restricted substances to maintain the effective refractive index, partial dispersion, and UV transmittance for various technical applications.
 These products that contain these substances utilize exemptions, which are reviewed on a regular basis by the appropriate regulating body.
 We may find that an exemption has not been renewed or it has expired.
 We will do our due diligence in ensuring that the website and all documentation is updated at our earliest opportunity should this occur.

 What changes occurred with RoHS 3 that impact Edmund Optics product lines?